Illustration of Isaiah, a man in ancient beige robes on his knees, hands raised to the sky while a light comes from above

 Prophet Isaiah gave the greatest number of prophesies of the Messiah (Jesus Christ) than any other book.

-He prophesied the events surrounding the birth of Jesus, His ministry, suffering, death and resurrection, several hundred years before Jesus was born.
+He prophesied the events surrounding the birth of Jesus, His ministry (teaching and miracles), suffering, death and resurrection, several hundred years before Jesus was born.

 His Lips Were Touched with Burning Charcoal